apopma/stronghold/README.md

 - [] Create projects
 - [] Create to-do checklists for a project
     - [] Add individual tasks within a checklist
-    - [] Assign tasks to zero or more users
+    - [] Assign tasks to a particular user
     - [] Assign deadlines to tasks
 - [] Post comments:
   - [] On a discussion board